Australia at the Hopman Cup

 Australia is a nation that has competed at each edition of the Hopman Cup tournament since the inaugural event in 1989.
 Australia won the title in 1999 and 2016, and finished as the runners up in 1989 and 2003.

 Players

 This is a list of players who have played for Australia in the Hopman Cup.

 1 Baccanello replaced Mark Philippoussis in the 2005 tie against the USA after Philippoussis suffered two tears in an adductor muscle in his groin.

 2 Bradtke competed under her maiden name, Provis, in the first two of her four appearances at the event.

-3 Healy played Australia's final tie in 2007 against the USA after Mark Philippoussis injured his right knee during the tie against France.
+3 Healey played Australia's final tie in 2007 against the USA after Mark Philippoussis injured his right knee during the tie against France.

 4 Reid competed in 2006 after being brought in to replace Wayne Arthurs after the first tie as Arthurs had suffered a tear in his calf muscle.

 5 Wolfe competed under her maiden name, Gajdošová, in her first appearance at the event in 2012.